 Current government guidance states that we should stay at home where possible and avoid being in close proximity to others.

-It’s ok if this makes us feel worried or stressed, National Mind have compiled some useful information pages to help us think of things we can do to maintain our wellbeing whilst still complying with government guidance.
+It’s ok if this makes us feel worried or stressed, Mind have compiled some useful information pages to help us think of things we can do to maintain our wellbeing whilst still complying with government guidance.

 CWMind services will remain available throughout this uncertain time although they may be functioning in a slightly different way for a while.
 The most up to date information on our services is available here.